Paycheck Protection Program loans: Essentials about this vital business lifeline

 - Thanks to changes with the CRRSA, you can deduct qualifying expenses paid with proceeds from a forgiven PPP loan.
 Plus, your forgiven loan is not considered taxable income.
 State tax treatment may vary with regards to these expenses so check with your tax professional for your state’s rules.

-Can self-employed people qualify for the PPP Loan?
+Could self-employed people have qualified for the PPP Loan?

-While the SBA enacted parameters for the size of the company of applicants, other people wonder if the PPP loan is for self-employed persons?
+While the SBA enacted parameters for the size of the company of applicants, other people wonder if the PPP loan was available for self-employed persons?
 The answer is yes.

-In addition, it applies to many traditional business entities, like sole proprietors, partnerships, corporations, S corporations, or non-profit organization.
+In addition, it applied to many traditional business entities, like sole proprietors, partnerships, corporations, S corporations, or non-profit organization.

 What are benefits of the PPP loan?